melbournebioinformatics/MelBioInf_docs/README.md

 <!-- /TOC -->

-These tutorials have been developed by Melbourne Bioinformatics (formerly VLSCI).
+These tutorials have been developed by Melbourne Bioinformatics (formerly VLSCI) and are used in Melbourne Bioinformatics hands-on workshops.

 The tutorials have been deployed here: http://vlsci.github.io/lscc_docs/tutorials/